 What is a capital gains tax?

 When you buy an asset and hold onto it, that asset may increase in value.
 This increase in value is called capital gains.
 If you live in a country that has a capital gains tax, the capital gains you make on certain asset might be taxed.
-Taxable assets vary, but can include property, shares, cryptoassets, and even artwork or jewellery.
+Taxable assets vary, and can include shares, cryptoassets, and even artwork or jewellery.
+But a CGT is most commonly talked about in the context of property.

 For example, if you bought an investment property for $500,000 and then sold it for $800,000, you would make a profit of $300,000.
 Under a capital gains tax on investment property, this $300,000 profit would be taxed.
 Not the entire $800,000, only the $300,000 profit, or capital gains.